Testing: P-Iris Lens PerformanceBy Benros Emata, Published Jan 30, 2011, 12:00am EST (Research)

-We recently tested the Axis P1347 which includes a P-Iris lens.
-In addition to testing that camera's general performance, we were interested in understanding how much of a benefit the P-Iris lenses provided specifically.
+We tested the Axis P1347 which includes a P-iris lens.
+In addition to testing that camera's general performance, we were interested in understanding how much of a benefit the P-iris lenses provided specifically.

 Megapixel lenses tested: